D3DEnergetic/FIDASIM/regression_tests/test_002/01_reference/README.md

 - One indexed HDF5 reference file containing the distribution and moments.
 - One same-basename PNG when `plot_data = .true.`.

-After all locations are processed, `reference_moments.txt` summarizes their density, parallel temperature, and perpendicular temperature.
+After all locations are processed, `reference_moments.txt` is written beside the indexed files and summarizes their density, parallel temperature, and perpendicular temperature.

 ## Reference HDF5 schema